agens-no/EllipticCurveKeyPair/README.md

 ### Encrypting on a different device/OS/platform

 You can also encrypt on a different device/OS/platform using the public key.
-If you want to know all the details about how to encrypt in a format the Secure Enclave understands, then you need definitely need to read this great write up
+If you want to know all the details about how to encrypt in a format the Secure Enclave understands, then you need definitely need to read this great write up by [@dschuetz](https://github.com/dschuetz)!

 https://darthnull.org/security/2018/05/31/secure-enclave-ecies/